List of tallest structures in Japan: Completed

 This list ranks Japanese skyscrapers that stand at least 190 m tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.
 Existing partially habitable structures are included for comparison purposes; however, they are not ranked.

 Under construction

-This lists buildings that are under construction in Japan and are planned to rise at least 190 m.
+This table lists buildings that are under construction in Japan and are planned to rise at least 190 m.
 Any buildings that have been topped out but are not completed are also included.